jessejinnaruiz/jessejinnaruiz/README.md

 <p> 👩🏽‍🎓(current): Georgia Institute of Technology MS in Analytics
 <p> 👩🏽‍🎓: Barnard College, University of Wisconsin-Madison, Codeup </p>

-<p> Currently learning data architecture, cloud architecture, data engineering, carpentry.
+<p> Currently building manufacturing data platforms at Ovivo while learning all about business.
 Student at Georgia Tech anticipated graduation date of Dec 2027.</p>
 <p>You can read more about my story at <a href="https://jessejruiz.com/" >my website.</a></p>

 <p>Check out my data visualizations here: https://public.tableau.com/app/profile/jesse.ruiz/vizzes#!/</p>